MarcelineVQ/LootBlare/readme.md

 ### Features:

 - **Start Rolling**: To start the rolling process, send the item as a **Raid Warning**.
 This will trigger the frame to appear and display rolls.
+The frame will appear only if the sender is the ML

 - **Roll Sorting**: Rolls are automatically categorized and sorted by type to streamline loot distribution.
 Only the first roll submitted by each player is considered; subsequent rolls are ignored.